jahmedabeer/Learning-react/README.md

 - Human inputs, like clicking a button, typing in a field, navigating a link.
 - Computer inputs, like a network response arriving, a timeout completing, an image loading.

+### 3. Represent the state in memory with useState

+- Simplicity is key: each piece of state is a “moving piece”, and you want as few “moving pieces” as possible.
+More complexity leads to more bugs!
+- Start with the state that absolutely must be there.

+### 4. Remove any non-essential state variables

+- Does this state cause a paradox?
+- Is the same information available in another state variable already?
+- Can you get the same information from the inverse of another state variable?

+### 5. Connect the event handlers to set state